fperazzi/proSR/README.md

 ### Configuration

-The configuration file and the command-lines options are embedded as a dictionary in the respective *.pth. file.
+The configuration file and the command-line options are embedded as a dictionary in the respective *.pth. file.
 Print the configuration file using the command:

 ```
-python print_info.py --config data/checkpoints/proSR.pth
+python tools/print_info.py --config data/checkpoints/proSR.pth
 ```